What is Purpose?

 Purpose plays a profound role in human communications:

-- For the reader, listener, user . . . purpose is a perspective that informs critical analysis and interpretation: when reviewing the texts and ideas of others, they consider the rhetor’s purpose.
+- For the reader, listener, user . . . purpose is a perspective that informs critical analysis and interpretation: when reading the texts and ideas of others, readers consider the rhetor’s purpose.
 They ask whether the rhetor’s goal is to inform, persuade, entertain?
 Does the rhetor seem biased?
-(The CRAAP Test (Currency, Relevance, Authority, Accuracy, Purpose.)
+(For more on this, see The CRAAP Test (Currency, Relevance, Authority, Accuracy, Purpose.)

 Purpose informs composing processes:

 Purpose is an heuristic, a method of invention: Contemplating your purpose in relation to your audience brings into focus what to say and what not to say.
 Often, during composing,writer’s, speaker’s, knowledge worker’s. . . sense of purpose evolves as they learn more about the topic and intended audiences.

 Once you know your purpose, you can